winngwephyo9/TestingNote/README.md

     const intersects = raycaster.intersectObject(loadedObjectModelRoot, true);

-    // If the cursor is not over any object, do nothing. if (intersects.length === 0) {
-        return;
-    }
+    // Use the intersection point as the pivot.
+If no intersection, use the current
+    // controls target as a fallback so zoom still works when pointing at the background. const pivotPoint = intersects.length > 0 ? intersects[0].point : controls.target.clone();

+    // --- 2.
+Calculate the new camera position ---
-    // The point on the model we want to zoom towards const pivotPoint = intersects[0].point;
+    // The zoom sensitivity.
+    const zoomSpeed = 0.95;

-    // The zoom factor.
-0.9 zooms in, 1.1 zooms out. const zoomFactor = event.deltaY < 0 ?
-0.9 : 1.1;
+    // Determine zoom direction and apply sensitivity const zoomFactor = event.deltaY < 0 ? zoomSpeed : 1 / zoomSpeed;

-    // The vector from the pivot point to the camera's current position const offset = camera.position.clone().sub(pivotPoint);
+    // The vector from the pivot point to the camera const offset = camera.position.clone().sub(pivotPoint);

-    // Scale this vector by the zoom factor offset.multiplyScalar(zoomFactor);
+    // Scale it by our zoom factor offset.multiplyScalar(zoomFactor);

-    // The new camera position is the pivot point plus the new scaled offset const newCameraPosition = pivotPoint.clone().add(offset);
+    // The new camera position is the pivot point plus the scaled offset const newCameraPosition = pivotPoint.clone().add(offset);

-    // Set the camera's new position
+    // --- 3.
+Apply the changes ---
     camera.position.copy(newCameraPosition);

-    // IMPORTANT: Update the controls' target to the pivot point.
+    // Update the controls' target to the pivot point.
+This is the KEY to Forge-style orbiting. controls.target.copy(pivotPoint);
-    // This allows you to now orbit around the point you just zoomed into. controls.target.copy(pivotPoint);

-    // Tell the controls to update with the new camera and target positions. controls.update();
+    // Crucially, tell the controls that we've changed the camera. controls.update();

 }, { passive: false }); // { passive: false } is required to allow preventDefault